 A community college can be a great place to start your higher education career.
 Overall, community colleges are a good choice for homeschool students and recent high school graduates.
 Community college makes it easy to transition from high school to college and explore major possibilities, especially if you’re not sure what degree you want.

 While universities focus on research and advanced academics, community colleges are known for offering hands-on training that can be beneficial in providing students with practical experience in their fields.
-In fact, many programs at these post-secondary educational institutions are specifically designed to prepare students for skilled trades and for entering the workforce.
+In fact, many technical and vocational programs at these post-secondary educational institutions are specifically designed to prepare students for skilled trades and for entering the workforce.

 This infographic contains more facts about the pros of attending community college: